Michael Vick's advice for Colin Kaepernick? 'Just go clean-cut'

 Vick made his comments on FS1's "Speak For Yourself."

+"Colin Kaepernick's hair has nothing to do with him not being on a NFL roster right now," his statement said.
+"Let's be clear!
+I wish only the best for Colin.
+I stand by what I've said about him being signed at some point this season to help a NFL club.
+I think he is a great kid who has a bright future and I'm looking forward to seeing him on the field again.
+Trust and believe what I said was not in malice."

+Shortly after, Kaepernick made an apparent response to Vick's comments by tweeting out the definition of Stockholm Syndrome.

-Vick said he was given advice during his career that he needed to change his image but he "didn't listen until the end, until I was going through the turmoil and the hardships."
+Vick, 37, spent 13 seasons as an NFL quarterback.
+His career was interrupted by a 21-month federal prison sentence for running a dogfighting ring.
+He said Monday that he was given advice during his career that he needed to change his image, but he "didn't listen until the end, until I was going through the turmoil and the hardships."

 He said he would give Kaepernick this same advice if he was talking directly with him.

-The retired quarterback said Kaepernick's image isn't the primary reason he's not signed, that's "because of the last two seasons and not being as productive as everybody has seen."
+Vick said Kaepernick's image isn't the primary reason he's not signed but that it's "because of the last two seasons and not being as productive."

-"The reason he's not playing has nothing to do with the national anthem, it's more solely on his play, but yeah, everything takes precedent, in terms of image, perception," he said.
+"The reason he's not playing has nothing to do with the national anthem.
+It's more solely on his play.
+But, yeah, everything takes precedent, in terms of image, perception," he added.

 Vick said "it's not about selling out."